How I earn money and spend my time as a professional artist

 As is evident, I make many more applications than I receive.

-Personal Applications5010
+Personal Applications50129

-Personal applications - Applications made as an individual for creative projects where I am the lead artist
+Personal applications - Applications made as an individual for creative projects where I am the lead artist.

 Organisation applications - Applications I have contributed as an arts worker at an arts Organisation.